misakey/backend/tools/README.md

 it is a script that will execute all test scripts in this directory **as well as the ones under it**.

+**Known issue with `all.py` scripts:** ([issue #219](https://gitlab.misakey.dev/misakey/backend/-/issues/219))the stack trace is not very useful in determining which instruction failed.
+If Python raises an exception and you want to see where it comes from, locate which test script it comes from (`all.py` turns test script names into Markdown headers) and run the script directly.

 ### Contributing

 See `tests/README.md`